Macrovipera lebetinus obtusa

 Common names: West-Asian blunt-nosed viper, Levant blunt-nosed viper.

-Macrovipera lebetinus obtusa is a venomous viper subspecies endemic to Asia, from central Turkey to northern Pakistan (Kashmir).
+Macrovipera lebetinus obtusa is a venomous viper subspecies endemic to Asia, from central Turkey to northern India.

 Description

 It can be distinguished from other subspecies of M. lebetina by its higher scale counts — usually 170-175 ventrals, and 25 (sometimes 27) rows of dorsal scales at midbody — and relatively dark color pattern.